TRON-Bioinformatics/neofox/docs/source/03_01_input_data.md

 | Uterine Corpus Endometrial Carcinoma                               | UCEC              |

-An example for Mus musculus with H-2 alleles (note that the tumour type is not applicable):
+## Mouse

+This is a dummy example of a "patient" file in tabular format for mouse:

 | identifier | mhcIAlleles                                                                  | mhcIIAlleles                                                                                                                                                   |
 |------------|------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Ptz        | H2Db,H2Db,H2Kb,H2Kb,H2Lb,H2Lb | H2Ab,H2Ab,H2Eb,H2Eb |

-**WARNING**: alleles in homozygous state need to be provided twice, otherwise they are considered as hemizygous.
+**WARNING**: NeoFox requires MHC alleles in homozygosity to be provided twice, also for mouse.
+Otherwise they are considered as hemizygous.
- For instance `["HLA-A*01:01"]` would be interpreted as hemizygous and `["HLA-A*01:01", "HLA-A*01:01"]` as homozygous.
+For instance each gene would be interpreted as hemizygous when `H2Db,H2Kb,H2Lb` is provided.
-In the case of Mus musculus strains you will want to provide genes in homozygous state in most of cases.
+In the case of inbred mouse strains the MHC alleles are homozygous state in most of cases.